-• SCH is an experienced originator and servicer.

-- At closing, at least 40% of the pool will comprise mortgage loans according to eligibility criteria. - A swap agreement will hedge the interest rate risk, and leave a spread of 65 bps in the transaction, plus the coupon on the notes. - The loans are artificially written off when in arrears for more than 12 months, which enables trapping of excess spread and the redemption of the notes, up to the outstanding amount of these loans. - The loans have relatively good seasoning, with an average of 22 months.
+- SAN is an experienced originator and servicer. - At closing, at least 30% of the pool will comprise mortgage loans according to eligibility criteria. - A swap agreement will hedge the interest rate risk, and leave a spread of 60 bps in the transaction, plus the coupon on the notes. - The loans are artificially written off when in arrears for more than 12 months, which enables trapping of excess spread and the redemption of the notes, up to the outstanding amount of these loans.